PranjalGupta2199/OFFLINE-ERP/README.md

 4. If you want to run this app with a new pdf, follow Note pt 2.

-### Help :
+## Help :
+1. Double click on the row to select any course, lecture, practical or tutorial.
-1. If there are no sections available for a particular course, the list will display NA.
+2. If there are no sections available for a particular course, the list will display NA.
 You can select NA to automatically move onto the next page or you can manually select the class type.
-2. You need to remove all the section(s) associated with a particular course to delete it from exam timetable.
+3. You need to remove all the section(s) associated with a particular course to delete it from exam timetable.
-3. If you want to change a section of a course which you have already opted, search the course and directly select the section you want.
+4. If you want to change a section of a course which you have already opted, search the course and directly select the section you want.

 ## Author
 -  [**Pranjal Gupta**](https://github.com/PranjalGupta2199/)